MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 #### Can I migrate from using cloud flows to retrieve inventory to using Data Export?

-Yes, this is a seamless process - use the [Setup Wizard](setup-core-components.md#set-up-the-inventory-components-using-the-setup-wizard) to change your data source for the CoE Starter Kit to Data Export and continue configuring the inventory components using the Setup Wizard.
+Yes, migrating from cloud flows to Data Export is a seamless process - use the [Setup Wizard](setup-core-components.md#set-up-the-inventory-components-using-the-setup-wizard) to change your data source for the CoE Starter Kit to Data Export and continue configuring the inventory components using the Setup Wizard.

 #### What will happen to my existing data when I upgrade?

 The CoE Starter Kits inventory is based on unique identifiers (GUIDs).
 App, flow, environment metadata is stored in Dataverse tables, and each app, flow and environment has a unique identifier that is used as the key to the row in the table.
 This GUID is the same if the inventory is retrieved with cloud flows and if the inventory is retrieved with Data Export.
-If you switch from using cloud flows to using Data Export, the dataflows will recognize existing rows via their GUID and update those rows, and add new records if the GUID does not yet exist.
-There will not be a duplication of rows.
+If you switch from using cloud flows to using Data Export, the dataflows recognize existing rows via their GUID and update those rows, and add new records if the GUID doesn't yet exist.
+There won't be a duplication of rows.

-#### What will happen to custom columns that I have created as part of customizations, if they are not part of data from datalake?
+#### What will happen to custom columns that I've created as part of customizations, if they aren't part of data from datalake?

-The Power BI dashboard has been updated to depend on the Azure storage account instead of Dataverse tables - if you are using your custom columns in the Power BI dashboard, you will have to bring them into the new Power BI dashboard and append them to the new dataset.
+The Power BI dashboard has been updated to depend on the Azure storage account instead of Dataverse tables - if you're using your custom columns in the Power BI dashboard, you'll have to bring them into the new Power BI dashboard and append them to the new dataset.
-If you're only using the custom columns in apps and flows, there is no change required - as these columns won't be updated by the dataflow, data in them will persist.
+If you're only using the custom columns in apps and flows, there's no change required - as these columns aren't updated by the dataflow, data in them persists.

 #### Will I see any data changes between what is coming from Data Export and what already exists?

 Data integrity between moving from cloud flows to retrieve inventory to using Data Export to retrieve inventory is kept via the unique identifiers (GUIDs) of each resource (environment, app, flow).
-The dataflows will recognize existing rows via their GUID and update those, and add new records if the GUID does not yet exist.
-There will not be a duplication of rows.
+The dataflows recognize existing rows via their GUID and update those rows, and add new records if the GUID doesn't yet exist.
+There won't be a duplication of rows.

-#### Will all apps and flows in the CoE Starter Kit continue to work (e.g. inactivity notifications, compliance process, identifying orphaned resources)?
+#### Will all apps and flows in the CoE Starter Kit continue to work (for example, inactivity notifications, compliance process, identifying orphaned resources)?

 Yes, there will be no change in functionality.

-#### I want to try out this feature, but have additional questions or have found a bug
+#### I want to try out this feature, but have more questions or have found a bug

-If you have additional questions about the CoE Starter Kit using Data Export, please [raise a question on GitHub](https://github.com/microsoft/coe-starter-kit/issues/new?assignees=Jenefer-Monroe&labels=coe-starter-kit%2Cquestion&template=5-coe-starter-kit-question.yml&title=%5BCoE+Starter+Kit+-+QUESTION%5D+QUESTION).
-If you have tried out the CoE Starter Kit using Data Export and found a bug, please [raise an issue on GitHub](https://aka.ms/coe-starter-kit-issues).
+If you have more questions about the CoE Starter Kit using Data Export, [raise a question on GitHub](https://github.com/microsoft/coe-starter-kit/issues/new?assignees=Jenefer-Monroe&labels=coe-starter-kit%2Cquestion&template=5-coe-starter-kit-question.yml&title=%5BCoE+Starter+Kit+-+QUESTION%5D+QUESTION).
+If you've tried out the CoE Starter Kit using Data Export and found a bug, please [raise an issue on GitHub](https://aka.ms/coe-starter-kit-issues).

 ### Known limitations

-- Unpublished cloud flows (flows imported in a managed solution that have never been turned on) and cloud flows triggered from canvas apps with no actions other than a response are not returned through the Data Export feature.
-They are not part of the inventory.
+- Unpublished cloud flows (flows imported in a managed solution that have never been turned on) and cloud flows triggered from canvas apps with no actions other than a response aren't returned through the Data Export feature.
+They aren't part of the inventory.
-- Component Libraries are not returned through the Data Export feature.
-They are not part of the inventory.
+- Component Libraries aren't returned through the Data Export feature.
+They aren't part of the inventory.

 ## Plan your upgrade strategy